bubkoo/html-to-image/CONTRIBUTING.md

 ### Style Guide

 tslint can help to identify styling issues that may exist in your code.
 Your code is required to pass the test from tslint.
-Run the test locally by `$ yarn lint`.
+Run the test locally by `$ pnpm lint`.

 ### Commit Message Format